Long Grove Divorce Lawyer

-The experienced attorneys at the Law Offices of Martin A. Delaney III, Ltd. know how to approach both financial and emotional divorce issues.
+The experienced attorneys at the Andrea Heckman Law know how to approach both financial and emotional divorce issues.
 In many ways, these two things are similar.
 Both require hard work and attention to detail.
 Furthermore, both require a unique understanding of divorces in Long Grove.
 We identify all the issues and move toward a resolution that offers long-term, cost-effective solutions that protect your family and uphold your legal and financial rights.

 Emotional Issues in a Cook County Divorce

 The parenting time division is a rather obvious emotional issue.
 Most parents agree on broad principles — that the division should be in the best interests of the children and that children benefit from regular contact with both parents.
 However, most parents disagree as to the specifics.

 We typically use a broad agreement as the framework for the parenting time division.
 If both parties are on the same page with regard to the broad principles, it is easier to agree on specifics, like the number of overnights, pickup and drop-off times, child-rearing principles (e.g. where the children will go to church), and other issues.

 Most people think of property division as a financial issue, and in many cases, that is correct.
 Property often has an emotional value, as well.
 For example, to many people, a retirement account is more than numbers on a spreadsheet.
 It also represents the reward for financial discipline and long-term economic security.
 This value is even higher if the account owner has been divorced before and the retirement nest egg has already been divided once.